 1. Refresh Network

-The wireless antenna on your iPhone can sometimes become glitchy and prevent you from calling
+The wireless antenna on your iPhone can sometimes become glitchy and prevent you from making calls.

-2. On the next screen, see if the Number that you are trying to call is available.
-If the Number is blocked, swipe-left on the Phone Number and tap on Unblock.
+If the Phone Number is listed, swipe-left on the blocked Phone Number and tap on Unblock.

 Once the Number is unblocked, you should have no problem receiving and making calls to this Phone number.